jbtiglao/notabilis/README.md

   The following people/resources were consulted and/or utilized in the development of this application:
   (Working list)

-  * Unit 11 Express.js materials, UCI Bootcamp.
+  * Unit 11 Express.js and Heroku install and deployment materials, UCI Bootcamp.
   * [Express.js](https://expressjs.com/en/starter/installing.html)
   * [npm](https://npmjs.com)
   * [path](https://www.npmjs.com/package/path)